daniaokuye/winnerineast.github.io/README.md

 - [yacy](https://github.com/winnerineast/yacy_search_server):YaCy is a search engine software.
 It takes a new approach to search because it does not use a central server.
 Instead, its search results come from a network of independent peers.
 In such a distributed network, no single entity decides what gets listed, or in which order results appear.

 ## <a name="MachineLearning">Machine Learning</a>
+- [Alink](https://github.com/winnerineast/Alink): Alink is the Machine Learning algorithm platform based on Flink, developed by the PAI team of Alibaba computing platform.
 - [autokeras](https://github.com/winnerineast/autokeras): Auto-Keras is an open source software library for automated machine learning (AutoML).
 - [Invoice Process Automation](https://github.com/winnerineast/automation-repo): Process automation with Machine Learning.
 - [leecode](https://github.com/winnerineast/leetcode): Collection of Leecode websites.